 People who live in areas with noisy road traffic may have lower life expectancy and greater risk of stroke than those who live in quieter areas.
 These are the findings of a new study published in the European Heart Journal.

 According to the World Health Organization (WHO), daytime community noise can be harmful to human health when it reaches above 55 decibels (dB).
 Millions of people living in urban areas around the world, however, are exposed to daytime noise well above this level.

-A 2014 study published in Environmental Health Perspectives estimated that around 104 million Americans – around 50% of the US population – have annual exposures to traffic noise at levels above 70 dB.
+A 2014 study published in Environmental Health Perspectives estimated that around 104 million Americans – around 50% of the US population – have

 As well as increasing the risk of hearing impairment, exposure to loud noise has been linked to numerous other health problems.
 In October 2013, for example, a study associated noise from aircrafts to greater risk of cardiovascular disease, while a more recent study linked noise pollution with increased waist size.

 Now, Dr. Jaana Halonen, of the London School of Hygiene & Tropical Medicine in the UK, and colleagues have added to the list of noise-associated health risks, finding long-term exposure to noise from road traffic may reduce mortality and increase stroke risk.